spiffe/helm-charts/charts/spire/examples/production/README.md

 First, edit your-values.yaml and update for your deployment.

 If your using CI/CD (you should), then:
- * Copy your-values.yaml into your repo
+ * Copy your-values.yaml into your repo.
- * Also copy spire/profiles/production-values.yaml in as production-values.yaml.
-Don't edit it.
+ * Also copy spire/profiles into your repo.
+Don't edit any files under the profiles directory.
- * When upgrading, update your production-values.yaml from spire/profiles/production-values.yaml
+ * When upgrading, update your copy of profiles from spire/profiles again to pick up new recommendations.

 To install Spire with the least privileges possible we deploy spire across 2 namespaces.